 Sponsored posts is a practice in which one brand buys an article of a third-party website.
 In sponsored posts, the terms ‘Sponsored,’ ‘Paid,’ or ‘Promoted’ is mentioned at the top so readers know that this is not a regular publication of the website.

-Which Ecommerce Business Model is for you?
+Which Type of Ecommerce Business Model should I choose?

 As you must have observed by now that there are several ecommerce models available, each with its own set of benefits.
 The right thing to do is to analyze your business model and then pick the right model.